Lumi-supercomputer/lumi-userguide/docs/software/installing/spack.md

     The final line shows where the software is installed on disk.
 A module will also be generated automatically and added to your `$MODULEPATH`.
-The modules are generated with a short hash code (5 characters "nioel" here) to prevent naming collisions.
+The modules are generated with a short hash code (3 characters `hcn` here) to prevent name collisions.

     ```bash
     $ module load kokkos/4.0.01-gcc-hcn